 On occasion, a poor aesthetic result occurs when too little or too much skin is removed, or more likely when the cut edge of the skin attaches too high or too low along the length of the penis.
 The latter is sometimes caused by the presence of a hydrocele or penile erections.
 In nearly all these cases, the penis will heal properly, and, in time, take on a normal appearance.
 If you are concerned in anyway about the appearance of your son’s penis, please call to consult with Dr. McAuliff immediately.

-The Pollock Technique is associated with excellent cosmetic outcomes.
+The technique used by Dr. McAuliff is associated with excellent cosmetic outcomes.
 Scarring on the penis is very uncommon, but do share any concerns you have in the weeks after your boy’s procedure.